 - Investigating technical glitches with sensors or components and offering solutions for how to overcome them

-- Oversee manufacturing processes of state-of-the-art devices.
+- Overseeing manufacturing processes of state-of-the-art devices, including medical equipment

 Here are a few other responsibilities often held by electrical and electronics engineers: